jquirossoto/node-typescript-express-ecs/README.md

 DockerHubUsername=dockerhub-username
 DockerHubPassword=dockerhub-password
 ```
-4. Verify the VPC CIDR configuration defined in the Cloudformation template does not conflict with any other VPC in your AWS account.
+4. Verify that the VPC CIDR configuration defined in the Cloudformation template does not conflict with any other VPC in your AWS account.
 5. Deploy the Cloudformation stack:
 ```
 npm run cf:deploy